In 2016, a friend of mine called John and I hatched a plan to ride motorcycles along the Backcountry Discovery Routes (“BDR”) of Utah and Colorado.

-Losing the whole bike and not just US$1500 dollars was flashing through my mind, but more importantly than that I was determined to return the bike in pristine condition to make a point to “Doubting Benjamin”.
+Losing the whole bike and the deposit was flashing through my mind, but more importantly than that I was determined to return the bike in pristine condition to make a point to “Doubting Benjamin”.

-I couldn’t even get off the bike without risking it toppling sideways and so I waited for John to come back and help me.
+However, I was stuck.
+I couldn’t get off the bike without risking it toppling sideways and so I waited for John to come back and help me.

 I waited and I waited.

 I would have to get out of this situation by myself, and so I gently allowed the bike to lean again the uphill side of the sand on the left pannier and hand guard and squeeze out my trapped leg from underneath the bike.
 Not so easy, but I did it.
 The slope was steep and sandy and so I had no worries about about any scratches in soft sand if I lowered the heavy beast slowly.